hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 ```

 ## Conclusion
-You have now setup an environment where you can easily start different docker-compose services as systemd services.
+You have now setup an environment where you can easily start different Docker Compose services as systemd services.
 For each additional service you just need to:
 * create the according `/etc/docker-compose/servicename` directory
 * create at least a `/etc/docker-compose/servicename/docker-compose.yml` file (and whatever else you need for the service)
 * start the service via `systemctl start docker-compose@servicename`